puppetlabs/puppet-docs/source/pe/1.2/upgrading.markdown

         [main]
             modulepath = /etc/puppetlabs/puppet/modules:/opt/puppet/share/puppet/modules

+    Note that if you were previously using an older version of the `stdlib` module, or any modules with the same name as the `accounts, mcollectivepe,` or `baselines` modules, you will have to delete them in order to use the modules included with PE 1.2.
 * To support the inventory service, you must configure Puppet to save facts to a MySQL database.

         [master]